Narotam-Mishra/react-query-learning/ReadMe.txt

 3).
 Fetch a superhero by id and display the details in the UI.

 # queryKey is an array which mimics the array which we passed into useQuery

+## Lec 15 - Parallel Queries (5:25)

+# Sometimes a single component needs to call multiple APIs to fetch the necessary data, using react query it is as simple as calling useQuery twice.

+Q. How to resolve conflicts when we use parallel queries?
+# By using alias as below example

+a). const { data: superHeroes } = useQuery('super-heroes', fetchSuperHeroes)
+b). const { data: friends } = useQuery('friends', fetchFriends)